dawapaljor/sft-report/src/pages/content/0-report.md

 As in several other incidents of harassment and intimidation of and assault on protesters by CCP supporters, rather than intervene to protect the victim, the security guards assisted the perpetrators.

-### Near the St.Regis (125 3rd St, San Francisco)
+### Near the St. Regis (125 3rd St, San Francisco)

-The St.Regis San Francisco Hotel is where Xi Jinping and the PRC delegation were reported to be staying.
+The St. Regis San Francisco Hotel is where Xi Jinping and the PRC delegation were reported to be staying.
 For that reason, it attracted both CCP supporters and protesters.

-Xi Jinping was reported to have touched down at San Francisco airport at 2:30 pm, and Xi was reported to have arrived at the St.Regis around 3:30 or 4 p.m. on November 14.<sup>[^93]</sup>
+Xi Jinping was reported to have touched down at San Francisco airport at 2:30 pm, and Xi was reported to have arrived at the St. Regis around 3:30 or 4 p.m. on November 14.<sup>[^93]</sup>

 Trouble outside the hotel began earlier that afternoon.
 Large numbers of one CCP united front group, the American Chinese Commerce Association (Hong Kong) (ACCA (HK), 美國(香港)旅美華人總商會), as well as members of another united front group, Chinese Anti-Cult World Alliance (全球華人反邪教聯盟), were present.
 The chair of ACCA (HK), John Chen Shanzhuang (the united front leader profiled earlier in this report who organized the transport of many from New York) was present.<sup>[^94]</sup> CCP supporters blared the PRC national anthem on a loop on loudspeakers and attempted to outshout and sometimes surround the protesters with PRC flags.<sup>[^95]</sup> Most of the protesters were effectively harassed out of the area by Xi’s supporters.

 ### Assault on Jia Junwei

-Around this time, a protester named Jia Junwei (賈俊偉) said she was attacked by a group of CCP supporters in the vicinity of the St.Regis Hotel.
+Around this time, a protester named Jia Junwei (賈俊偉) said she was attacked by a group of CCP supporters in the vicinity of the St. Regis Hotel.
 Jia said she was protesting because her home in the PRC had been demolished by corrupt elements (腐敗分子), and her father had been imprisoned and “persecuted to death” in custody.
 She held up a handmade banner that told this story.

 Jia said that a CCP supporter named Li Huahong snatched her banner, dragged her into an area surrounded by other CCP supporters who held up their large PRC flags so that no one could see what was happening, pulled her hair, and hit her in the head.
 She lost consciousness but could still feel that she was being hit in the head by what felt like flagpoles.
 She believed this was done to her because Xi Jinping’s motorcade was expected to arrive at the hotel, and the attackers didn’t want Xi to see her.
 Jia also believed the CCP supporters were ordered by members of the PRC Embassy to attack her.
 People she believed to be members of the PRC Embassy first took photos of her, then pointed and gestured at her.
 It was only after they pointed and gestured at her that the people with PRC flags came over and surrounded her.
 The apparent leader of the attack, Li Huahong, wore an earpiece and headphones and carried a loudspeaker.
 After Jia was attacked, an ambulance came to the scene, and first responders attended to her.<sup>[^96]</sup>